 Yemen’s peaceful political transition was interrupted in the fall of 2014 when the Houthis, allied with forces loyal to ex-President Ali Abdallah Saleh, entered the capital, and subsequently seized control of government institutions – sending the Hadi government into exile in Saudi Arabia.
 A Saudi-led Coalition of ten member states initiated an air campaign in March 2015.
 The country remains deeply divided, with pockets of violent conflict ongoing.
-The Houthis continue to control much of the north-west, including the capital, Sana’a.
-Meanwhile, the legitimate Yemeni government re-established a presence in southern Yemen, including the port city of Aden, which it declared its temporary capital.
+The Houthis continue to control much of the north-west, including Yemen’s capital city, Sana’a.
+Meanwhile, the legitimate Republic of Yemen Government (ROYG) re-established a presence in southern Yemen, including the port city of Aden, which it declared its temporary capital.
 Amid rising tensions between the Houthis and ex-President Saleh, sporadic clashes erupted in mid-2017, and Houthi forces killed Saleh in early December 2017.
-Beginning in June 2018, Yemeni forces, supported by their Coalition partners, have sought to wrest control from Houthi forces occupying the port of Hudaydah from the Houthis but did not deliver a broader cessation in hostilities.
+Beginning in June 2018, ROYG forces, supported by their Coalition partners, have sought to wrest control from Houthi forces occupying the port of Hudaydah from the Houthis but did not deliver a broader cessation in hostilities.
 Houthi forces have launched multiple rocket and ballistic missile attacks into the territory of the Kingdom of Saudi Arabia and toward Red Sea shipping lanes, further increasing tensions in the region.
 In April 2022, the UN brokered a two-month truce that led to a reduction in hostilities and cessation in cross-border attacks; the truce was extended on June 1 for another 60 days.
 April 2022 also saw President Hadi cede power to an eight-person Presidential Leadership Council, led by President Rashad al-Alimi.
 The United States, in February 2021, named a Special Envoy for Yemen to intensify efforts in coordination with the UN to bring a negotiated end to the conflict.